 You may direct workers to carry out suitable alternative work at the same or another workplace until they can resume normal duties.
 The work must be safe and appropriate for the worker.

-Where issues are unable to be resolved, despite reasonable efforts by all parties, a PCBU can ask SafeWork SA to appoint a WHS Inspector to assist.
-Contact us on 1300 365 255.
+Where issues are unable to be resolved, despite reasonable efforts by all parties, a PCBU can ask SafeWork SA to appoint an Inspector to assist by contacting us on 1300 365 255.

 A request for an inspector’s involvement does not prevent a worker from ceasing unsafe work, or a trained HSR from either directing the cessation of work or issuing a provisional improvement notice (PIN).